vgaldi/fw-lab/content/post/2024-09-11_IEEE-SPM-accepted/index.md

 ---
-title: Our paper on ISAC with STAR metasurfaces accepted in IEEE-SPM
+title: Paper on ISAC with STAR metasurfaces accepted in IEEE-SPM
 date: 2024-09-11
 draft: false
 authors: []